If you're planning to work as a pilot in Australia, you may need to convert your overseas licence.

 You must pass exams to convert your ICAO member state licence.

 Flight Crew Licence exams must be sat within Australia.
-CASA does not permit pilot theory exams to be attempted outside of Australia.
+We do not permit pilot theory exams to be attempted outside of Australia.

-Theory credits obtained from foreign National Aviation Authorities are not recognised by CASA.
+Theory credits obtained from foreign National Aviation Authorities are not recognised by us.

 Private pilot licence

 For a commercial pilot licence (aeroplane) you must hold a valid CPLA or ATPLA licence before you submit a flight crew licence application on basis of overseas civil qualifications form.
 You then need to pass both CHUF and COSA exams within one ‘window’